ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Using the Symptom Overlap Matrix

 The interactive tool below allows you to select two or three conditions and compare their overlapping symptoms across all six domains.
-Select the conditions you are considering for a specific pupil, and the matrix will highlight which symptoms are shared and which are unique to each condition.
+Select the conditions you are considering for a specific learner, and the matrix will highlight which symptoms are shared and which are unique to each condition.

 Symptom Overlap Matrix